Skip to Main Content

 • If your child is enrolled in free or reduced-price school meals: Contact your school to update your address.

-Families can work with their local school or local DHS office to provide an address for card delivery.
+Families can work with their local school or Family Community Resource Center (FCRC) to provide an address for card delivery.
+Find the closest FCRC.

 If your family is enrolled in SNAP, TANF, or income eligible Medicaid in Illinois and you have a school-aged child, the Illinois Department of Human Services (IDHS) will automatically enroll you in Summer EBT.